Skip to main content

 You can take out your cost price (acquisition value) at any time, tax-free.
 If you take out more than the cost price, the excess will be tax-liable after deducting any shielding deduction.

-Taxable withdrawals are taxed as share income according to the applicable rates.
+Taxable withdrawals are taxed as capital gains at the current rates.
 A deduction for any losses cannot be made until the account is closed.

-What does a share savings account in DNB consist of?
+What does a share savings account at DNB consist of?

-All of the funds within these accounts will collectively constitute your share savings account in DNB.
+All of the funds within these accounts will collectively constitute your share savings account at DNB.

-When you buy Norwegian listed shares and equity certificates, these are registered in the VPS account.
+When you buy Norwegian exchange-traded shares and equity certificates, they are registered in the VPS account.
 If you want to trade international shares, you need to open a foreign depository account (VP Utland Account) in the online bank.
 Open a VP Utland Konto by pressing the Savings and Investments tab, then Share Trading - My Page and the International Trade tab.
-Click on Create international trade.
+Click on Set up international trading.

 Can I set up a savings scheme in a share savings account?

 You can create a fixed savings scheme in your share savings account.
-When setting up a savings scheme in equity funds, you choose your share savings account as the Charge account and Mutual fund account.
-Then tick Make sure there are always sufficient funds for the savings scheme by withdrawing money from the following account to set up a standing order from another account, for example your usage account, into the share savings account bank account.
+When setting up a savings scheme in equity funds, you choose your share savings account as the charge account.

 Who can open a share savings account?

-All private individuals who are domiciled in Norway for tax purposes can set up a share savings account.
+All private individuals domiciled in Norway for tax purposes can set up a share savings account.
+People domiciled in an EEA country can open a share savings account.
 US citizens must also be permanently resident in Norway.

 A share savings account is a distinctively Norwegian scheme, and if you are domiciled for tax purposes in a country other than Norway or are liable for withholding tax to another country for dividends from foreign companies, you should clarify with the Norwegian Tax Administration or a tax adviser whether the share savings account is suitable for you.